openedx/openedx-aspects/docs/concepts/ralph.rst

 database.
 Ralph receives the xAPI statements from Open edX and stores them in the clickhouse database after validating the data.

-Ralph is connected to the Open edX platform via event-routing-backends without any filter and receives all the xAPI statements.
+Ralph is connected to the Open edX platform via Event Routing Backends without any filter and receives all the xAPI statements.
 To learn more about event-routing-backends, please refer to the `documentation <https://event-routing-backends.readthedocs.io/en/latest/>`_.